 Arena Pantanal: a sustainable World Cup stadium featuring ArcelorMittal steel

-The Arena Pantanal or Arena Governador José Fragelli, the major stadium in Cuiabá, was conceived as a functional, sustainable and also flexible venue for more than 44.000 spectators.
-ArcelorMittal steel was used for the roof, the structure of the upper seat rows and the parking area.
+The Arena Pantanal or Arena Governador José Fragelli, the major stadium in Cuiabá, was conceived as a functional, sustainable, and flexible venue for more than 44 000 spectators.
+ArcelorMittal steel was used for the roof, the structure of the upper seat rows, and the parking area.

 The new arena was built on a site next to the old Estádio Governador José Fragelli, which was demolished in 2009.
-The new stadium, designed by GCP Arquitetos and started in April 2010, is set in a newly developed architectural complex of around 3.000 m2, a project of re-urbanization of unused land, that comprises an extensive plaza, walkways, fountains, green areas, and restaurants.
-The venue and its surroundings were conceived to host any type of sports, cultural and entertainment events after the World Cup.
+The new stadium, designed by GCP Arquitetos and started in April 2010, is set in a newly developed architectural complex of around 3000 m2 - a project of re-urbanisation of unused land that comprises an extensive plaza, walkways, fountains, green areas, and restaurants.
+The venue and its surroundings were conceived to host any type of sports, cultural, or entertainment events after the World Cup.

 Arena Pantanal and its installations

-The stadium's new structure was developed taking into consideration the climatic conditions of its location.
-Therefore, its consists of 4 independent modules with "open corners" in order to allow cross ventilation.
+The stadium's new structure was developed based on the climatic conditions of its location.
+Therefore, its consists of four independent modules with 'open corners' in order to allow cross ventilation.

-Steel was also used for the construction of the upper bleachers, the tiers of seats, made of a structure of bolted beams and columns.
+Steel was also used for the construction of the tiers of seats, made of a structure of bolted beams and columns.

-In order to visually unite the 4 independent modules to one stadium, a steel structure was built around them, clad with a perforated, greenish membrane made of 50% PVC and 50% textile fibre.
+In order to visually unite the four independent modules to one stadium, a steel structure was built around them, clad with a perforated, greenish membrane made of 50% PVC and 50% textile fibre.

 Steel was not only used for the aesthetic possibilities it offers, but also to make the venue more flexible.
-The upper bleachers with seats for 12.000 spectators can be easily removed after the World Cup, when not needed anymore.
+The upper seating for 12 000 spectators can be easily removed after the World Cup when no longer needed.
 The steel roof provides the project with a certain lightness, in contrast to the solid concrete base of the lower tiers and retaining walls.

 A number of fountains and artificial lakes around the stadium act as humidifiers for the area, and extensive vegetation, also inside the stadium, provides shade and helps to lower the temperature, avoiding heat island effects.
 This vegetation consists mainly of local plants used to the climate in the Brazilian state of Mato Grosso.

-ArcelorMittal provided rebar, annealed wires nails, trellis and chords for the steel structure of the bleachers and the roof, and for the parking areas.
-In total, the supply included 6.000 tonnes of long products, 1.000 tonnes of flat products and 34 tonnes of ArcelorMittal's new fencing solution Securifor 3D produced by the Belgo Bekaert Arames joint venture site.
+ArcelorMittal provided rebar, annealed wires nails, trellis, and chords for the steel structure of the seating and the roof, and for the parking areas.
+In total, the supply included 6000 tonnes of long products, 1000 tonnes of flat products, and 34 tonnes of ArcelorMittal's new fencing solution Securifor 3D produced by the Belgo Bekaert Arames joint venture site.

-Due to the open spaces between the 4 stands, air can enter through the arcade formed by the steel structure and the venue is ventilated naturally.
+Due to the open spaces between the four stands, air can enter through the arcade formed by the steel structure and the venue is ventilated naturally.

 Sustainability was also a daily concern at the construction site.
 Rubble from the demolition of the existing structures, for example, was used for the construction of the access roads.
 Other demolition waste was reused and recycled.

-Other sustainable features include a water treatment facility, a recovering system for rainwater which aims at a reduction of 35% in the stadium's water consumption, solar heating and use of certified timber with controlled origin.
+Other sustainable features include a water treatment facility, a recovering system for rainwater which aims at a reduction of 35% of the stadium's water consumption, solar heating, and the use of certified timber with controlled origin.